-To influence others, representatives need to understand and work with the many different ways of seeing and interpreting the world.
-It is about communication - listening, interpreting and then working through the range of organisations and people to get decisions and action.
-The work of a representative is built on relationships.
+The work of industry representatives is primarily about communication - listening, interpreting and then working through the range of organisations and people to get decisions and action.
+The work of industry representatives is built on relationships.

-To be an effective representative, it is important that we understand and accept that people think differently and therefore see things differently.
+As a starting point, it is important that we understand that people think differently and therefore see things differently.
+We often do not imagine that other people may see something quite differently to how we see the 'same' thing.